-Methi na gota Or Methi pakora is a Gujarati deep fried snack.
-Basically these are fritters made with besan/gram flour and fenugreek leaves. they are usually served as a snack during tea time.
+Methi na Gota is a Gujarati deep fried snack of savory and spiced fritters.
+Basically these fritters are made with besan a.k.a gram flour, fenugreek leaves (methi), banana, spices and herbs.
+These tasty snack is usually served as a snack during tea time.

-I checked a few cook books which I have, to get the authentic recipe and also one, that would give that kind of soft texture and taste in the methi na gota.
+I checked a few cook books that I have, that would give that kind of soft texture and taste in the Methi na Gota.
 Finally I made my own adaptations after seeing a couple of recipes.

-In this methi na gota recipe, ripe bananas are added and they help in making the pakora having the soft and porous texture.
-You can skip bananas but I would not suggest it… Since they do add a lot of taste, texture, flavor and sweetness in the pakoras.
+In this Methi na Gota recipe, ripe bananas are added and they help in making the fritters having the soft and porous texture.
+You can skip bananas but I would not suggest it.
+Since they do add a lot of taste, texture, flavor and sweetness in the fritters.

 The bitterness of the methi leaves also gets balanced due to the sweetness of the bananas.
-Also the pakoras will brown quickly when frying due to the sugars in the bananas, so you will have a slight darker brown shade in the pakoras.
-You can also check this Methi pakora recipe.
+Also the fritters will brown quickly when frying due to the sugars in the bananas, so you will have a slight darker brown shade in the fritters.

-Serve Methi na gota with any green chutney or mint chutney or raw papaya chutney.
-I served these with tomato sauce.
-A cup of masala tea will add more, when you are having the methi na gota .
-Enjoy the monsoons snacking these crisp, soft and porous pakoras.
+A cup of Masala Chai will add more, when you are having the Methi na Gota .
+Enjoy the monsoons snacking these crisp, soft and porous fritters.

 - 1 cup methi leaves (fenugreek leaves)

-- 8 to 10 whole black pepper (sabut kali mirch) - crushed
+- 8 to 10 whole black pepper – crushed

 - 2 pinches of asafoetida (hing)

-- 2 to 3 pinch of baking soda or ¼ teaspoon baking soda
+- 2 to 3 pinches baking soda or ¼ teaspoon baking soda

-- 1 green chili + ½ inch ginger - crushed into a paste in a mortar and pestle
+- 1 green chili + 1 inch ginger, crushed into a paste in a mortar and pestle

 - salt as required

-- Rinse and then chop the methi leaves finely.
+- Rinse a few times in water.
+Drain all the water and then chop the methi leaves finely.

-- Mash the banana in a bowl.
+- Mash the banana in a bowl to a fine texture.
 Add the methi leaves to it.

-- Add all the ingredients including the 2 tsp oil.
+- Add all the ingredients including the 2 teaspoons of oil.

-- Add very little water, about 1 or 2 tbsp and make a thick batter, like a thick cake batter.
+- Add very little water, about 1 or 2 tablespoons and make a thick batter, like a thick cake batter.

 - We are making a thick batter first so that later, the batter will become thin as the methi leaves will start to leave water.
 This also depends on how much water content the methi leaves have.